‘General Hospital’ February Spoilers: Valentin Heads Down A Dark Path

 — General Hospital (@GeneralHospital) January 6, 2020

-More spoilers for February reveals that Jax is ready to move forward.
-While it didn’t exactly refer to moving forward with Nina, that seems likely that this is what it’s referring to.
+More spoilers for February reveal that Jax is ready to move forward.
+While spoilers didn’t exactly refer to him moving forward with Nina, it seems likely that this is what they’re referring to.

 Another big event happening soon is the return of Helena Cassadine.
 The Inquisitr had previously reported that actress Constance Towers will be reprising her role on General Hospital as the evil Cassadine matriarch for three days in February.
 While it’s not confirmed just yet on whether she will actually return alive or just in flashbacks, her scenes may clear up the question on who really is the rightful heir.